 Skype for Business and Teams both allow for communication through chat, voice, and video.
 Teams, though, is designed as a hub for all of Office 365 (including, for instance, how you’d collaborate on Word or Excel) “to provide a true chat-based hub for teamwork.”

 Microsoft recently launched Teams Live Events that provides some standard structure used in traditional webinar environment.
+As best we know, this is still in "Public Preview" (what used to be called 'beta') and will not be "GA" (general availability) until April 2019.
 Some examples of features that would support “webinars” are options for Q&A, designating roles such as Organizer, Producer, Presenter and Attendee and the option to create and archive (on-demand) recording.

 It is important to note, though, that many users would define a “webinar” as an event that invites participants to register in advance (on a registration page, which is a distinctly different use case than using an internal calendar to ‘RSVP’).
 Registration and other full-feature access for external users are not currently available.

-We’re all virtual.
-Yes, we like getting together in person as much as the next organization, but we also see some things that those addicted to conference rooms miss.
-Four of our favorites
+For ourselves?
+We’re an all-virtual company.
+Yes, we like getting together in person as much as the next organization.
+But we also see some things that less-frequent users and those addicted to conference rooms miss.
+Some of our favorites include